GowerCampbell/GowerCampbell/README.md

 ### Current Orbit: Skills in Development
 <ul>
-  <li>- <b>Python Development:</b> Mastering advanced Python concepts, from OOP structures to building interactive apps with arrays, modules and scripts all while utilizing self-created assets.</li>
+  <li>→ <b>Python Development:</b> Mastering advanced Python concepts, from OOP structures to building interactive apps with arrays, modules and scripts all while utilizing self-created assets.</li>
-  <li>- <b>(New Skill) Web Development:</b> Embarking on a journey into web development, crafting portals with HTML, CSS, and PHP to leave my mark on the cyberverse.</li>
+  <li>→ <b>(New Skill) Web Development:</b> Embarking on a journey into web development, crafting portals with HTML, CSS, and PHP to leave my mark on the cyberverse.</li>
-  <li>- <b>SQL & Django Development:</b> Constructing databases using data so that I can integrate them into web projects, adding creative features and tools for clients in the future.</li>
+  <li>→ <b>SQL & Django Development:</b> Constructing databases using data so that I can integrate them into web projects, adding creative features and tools for clients in the future.</li>
-  <li>- <b>(New Skill) Javascript Development:</b>Venturing into frameworks like jQuery and Node.js to develop scalable front-end and back-end applications, creating interfaces in harmony with my Python modules. </li>
+  <li>→ <b>(New Skill) Javascript Development:</b>Venturing into frameworks like jQuery and Node.js to develop scalable front-end and back-end applications, creating interfaces in harmony with my Python modules. </li>
 </ul>

 ## A Galactic Showcase: